hashicorp/terraform/website/source/docs/commands/console.html.markdown

 * `-state=path` - Path to the state file.
 Defaults to "terraform.tfstate".
   A state file doesn't need to exist.

+You can close the console with the `exit` command or by using Control-C or Control-D.

 ## Scripting

 The `terraform console` command can be used in non-interactive scripts